jnieuwenhuijzen/n4n/README.md

 ## Base ERC-721 Contract

 * Use [OpenZeppelin wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) to create a mintable, auto-increment-ids, with URI Storage ERC721
-* Copy the contract to contracts directory, name it `MyNFT.sol`
+* Copy the contract to contracts directory, name it `CoolCats.sol`

 ## Ensure URIs are Unique